filakhtov/gentoo-use-docs/net-fs/samba.md

 Pass a `--with-pam` and a `--with-pammodulesdir=/lib/security` options to a WAF configure script.
 Build and install a `pam_winbind` module to integrate Samba with a PAM (Pluggable Authentication Modules) infrastructure.
 This module can authenticate users against the local domain by talking to the Winbind daemon.

 This flag should only be enabled if there is a need to integrate with the PAM subsystem.

+### profiling-data
+Pass the `--with-profiling-data` option to the WAF configure script.
+Enable support for collection of profile information during runtime.
+The number of calls to and the amount of time spent in various system calls, smb transactions and nmbd activity can be recorded.

+It is recommended to disable this flag, as it is mainly useful for Samba developers.

 ### python
 Build and install a wide variety of Python-based Samba tools, libraries and modules, e.g. `smbtorture` - a testsuite for finding differences in implementations of the SMB protocol and testing SMB servers, `pytalloc-util` - utility functions library for using talloc objects with Python, `pytevent` - Python bindings for tevent and many others.
 A lot of these tools are required for AD DC (Active Directory Domain controller).
 When disabled, apply a set of patches that provide an ability to disable Python bindings and pass the `--disable-python` option to the WAF configure script to do so.